How to protect yourself from breathing volcanic ash

-If the mask has non-adjustable straps, tie them snugly around the head.
+If the mask has non-adjustable straps, tie them snugly around your head.

-If the mask has ear loops, you may need to use the loops to tighten the mask (you could tie a knot in the loops if the mask is baggy on your face).
+If the mask has ear loops, you may need to use the loops to tighten the mask (you could tie a knot in the loops if the mask is loose on your face).

 If you cannot get the mask to fit, try to find a different mask which fits your face better.

 Make sure your choice of respiratory protection fits to your face!